Jefferson Davis

-Jefferson F. Davis (June 3, 1808 – December 6, 1889) was an American politician who served as the only president of the Confederate States from 1861 to 1865.
-He represented Mississippi in the United States Senate and the House of Representatives as a member of the Democratic Party before the American Civil War.
-He was the United States Secretary of War from 1853 to 1857.
+Jefferson F. Davis (June 3, 1808 – December 6, 1889) was the only president of the Confederate States from 1861 to 1865, leading the Confederacy during the American Civil War.
+Before the war, he was a member of the Democratic Party who represented Mississippi in the House of Representatives from 1845 to 1846 and in the United States Senate from 1857 to 1861.
+From 1853 to 1857, he served as the 23rd United States secretary of war during the administration of President Franklin Pierce.

 Davis, the youngest of ten children, was born in Fairview, Kentucky, but spent most of his childhood in Wilkinson County, Mississippi.
-His eldest brother Joseph Emory Davis secured the younger Davis's appointment to the United States Military Academy.
+His eldest brother, Joseph Emory Davis, secured the younger Davis's appointment to the United States Military Academy.
 Upon graduating, he served six years as a lieutenant in the United States Army.

 After leaving the army in 1835, Davis married Sarah Knox Taylor, daughter of future president Zachary Taylor.
 Sarah died from malaria three months after the wedding.
 Davis became a cotton planter, building Brierfield Plantation in Mississippi on his brother Joseph's land and eventually owning as many as 113 slaves.
 In 1845, Davis married Varina Howell.
 During the same year, he was elected to the United States House of Representatives, serving for one year.
 From 1846 to 1847, he fought in the Mexican–American War as the colonel of a volunteer regiment.
-He was appointed to the United States Senate in 1847, resigning to unsuccessfully run as governor of Mississippi.
+He was appointed to the United States Senate in 1847, resigning to unsuccessfully run for governor of Mississippi.
 In 1853, President Franklin Pierce appointed him Secretary of War.
 After Pierce's administration ended in 1857, Davis returned to the Senate.
 He resigned in 1861 when Mississippi seceded from the United States.

 During the Civil War, Davis guided the Confederacy's policies and served as its commander in chief.
 When the Confederacy was defeated in 1865, Davis was captured, arrested for alleged complicity in the assassination of Abraham Lincoln, accused of treason, and imprisoned at Fort Monroe.
 He was released without trial after two years.
 Immediately after the war, Davis was often blamed for the Confederacy's defeat, but after his release from prison, the Lost Cause of the Confederacy movement considered him to be a hero.
-In the late 19th and the 20th centuries, his legacy as Confederate leader was celebrated in the South.
-In the twenty-first century, his leadership of the Confederacy has been seen as constituting treason, and he has been frequently criticized as a supporter of slavery and racism.
+In the late 19th and the 20th centuries, his legacy as a Confederate leader was celebrated in the South.
+In the 21st century, his leadership of the Confederacy has been seen as constituting treason, and he has been frequently criticized as a supporter of slavery and racism.
 Many of the memorials dedicated to him throughout the United States have been removed.